kensanni/Automate-Drupal-deployment/readme.md

          secret_key = "Your aws_secret_key"
          public_key = "your public ssh key"
         ```
-        To generate a ssh key, run the command below
+        To generate an ssh key, run the command below
         ```
         ssh-keygen
         ```
-        Don't ever push this file or your AWS credentials to github.
+        Don't ever push this file or your AWS credentials to Github.
     3. Open the variables.tf and edit the `key_name` variable to the name of your public key as shown below
         ```
           variable "key_name" {